#237 Why I Care So Much About Your Jewelry Business

 At the end of the day, I just love jewelry.

 In the last 30 years, the rise of the internet and platforms like Etsy has allowed a higher volume of people to pursue their art as a business, which I think is great!

 I firmly believe there is enough to go around, and I want designers to be able to live the life they want doing what they love.
 Anything I can do to help with that goal just makes me really happy!

 Remember, listen to the full episode above to hear a more detailed account of my journey.

 Don’t make the same mistakes I did, start investing in your business now and get the guidance you need to life-proof your biz so you can live the lifestyle you’ve been wanting.

-Our Strategic Online Sales Accelerator program is a big hit among designers who are ready to take their business seriously.
+Our Momentum program is a big hit among designers who are ready to take their business seriously.